rancher/rancher.github.io/os/quick-start-guide/index.md

 ### A First Look At RancherOS

 There are two Docker daemons running in RancherOS.
-The first is called **system-docker**, which is where RancherOS runs system services like ntpd and rsyslogd.
+The first is called **system-docker**, which is where RancherOS runs system services like ntpd and syslog.
 You can use the `system-docker` command to control the **system-docker** daemon.

 The other Docker daemon running on the system is **docker**, which can be accessed by using the normal `docker` command.